mhaugrud/msumcspy/_sources/Strings/Exercises.rst

                   # your code here

 #.
-Write a function that will return a string that is the binary equivalent of its positive decimal integer parameter.
+Write a function that will return a string that is the binary equivalent of its positive decimal integer parameter. **Use the string accumulator pattern.**

    .. activecode:: ex_8_4